 This section covers the various settings you can make when using your camera in the LCD monitor dial position.
 The settings range from basic to advanced, and the availability of these settings change according to the current camera mode setting.
-To change the camera mode setting, see "Making the camera mode setting" on page 2-24.
+To change the camera mode setting, see "Making camera mode settings" on page 2-28.

-Making a predefined exposure setting
+Making predefined exposure settings

-The PhotoPC 800 has four predefined exposure settings that are accessible when in the Program camera mode.
+The PhotoPC 850Z has four predefined exposure settings that are accessible when in the Program camera mode.